Visit Vesuvius and Pompeii in 1 day

 Where can you buy tickets for Pompeii?

-High season is from May to October and during school vacations.
-We recommend that you purchase your queue-cutting tickets + audio guide in advance online, in order to save time and avoid waiting in line for long minutes before entering the site.
+High season runs from May to October and during school vacations.
+We recommend that you buy your Pompeii plus & audio guide tickets online in advance, to save time and avoid queuing for long minutes before entering the site.

 Our tips for visiting Pompeii